McKay42/McOsu-NX/README.md

 Runs on McEngine: [https://github.com/McKay42/McEngine](https://github.com/McKay42/McEngine)

-(McOsu-NX is a delta repository, i.e. everything you need in addition to the engine code and game code)

 ## How to install:
 1. Download the newest zip file from the releases page
 2. Merge the contents of the zip file with your microSD card (do **NOT** change any folder/file structures/names!)